Safariland 6360RDS Review: Best Echelon Duty Holster?

 6 minute read

-In this Safariland 6360 review, veteran cop Randall Wilson tests the Springfield Armory duty holster.
+In this Safariland 6360 review, veteran cop Randall Chaney tests the Springfield Armory duty holster.
 When it comes to duty rigs, a superior retention holster is a must for law enforcement officers.
 Safariland is well-known for making gear for police officers, but does this one measure up?
 Springfield Armory provided the holster to the author for this review.

 While the concept of a retention holster — one designed to prevent the unauthorized removal of your handgun — may seem straightforward, the effective execution of this can be much more complicated.